neuberoliveira/react-native-gps-state/README.md

 	GPSState.addListener((status)=>{
 		switch(status){
 			case GPSState.NOT_DETERMINED:
-				alert('Please allow the location to let us do amazing things for you!');
+				alert('Please, allow the location, for us to do amazing things for you!');
 			break;

 			case GPSState.RESTRICTED: